benbowes/vandux/README.md

 ## Thoughts on security

-If you are planning to use this with `innerHTML`, be sure to use this https://www.npmjs.com/package/sanitize-html or something like it.
+If you are planning to use this with `innerHTML`, be sure to use something like this to sanitise your html https://www.npmjs.com/package/sanitize-html.

 Happy coding!